techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-call-logs-from-samsung-galaxy-s23-fe-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-    The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is just a tool that you need here.
+    The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is just a tool that you need here.
 It empowers you to scan all lost files on the Samsung Galaxy S23 FE's internal and external memory, and then recover your needed files on Samsung Galaxy S23 FE selectively or in a batch.
 You can use it to deal with all kinds of data losing problem on your Samsung Galaxy S23 FE device, including call history, music, video, contacts, messages, photos, documents, etc. What's more, the program have a wide supported arrange, that means devices from Samsung, HTC, Motorola, Sony, LG, etc. can all be restored completely.
   </p>
 </div>
 </div>